 Expanded Talent Pool

-Skills-based hiring is used by many small businesses because it vastly expands the applicant pool.
+Skills based hiring is used by many small businesses because it vastly expands the applicant pool.
 Specifically for entry-level positions, a degree is rarely required.
-According to the Bureau of Labor Statistics, more than 60% of working adults over age 25 do not have a four-year college degree.
+According to the Bureau of Labor Statistics, more than 60% of working adults over the age of 25 do not have a four-year college degree.
 By requiring even an associate degree, let alone a four-year degree, companies are backing themselves into a corner and reducing the available applicant pool.

-College degrees generally demand higher pay yet do not guarantee a job-ready skill set.
+College degrees do not guarantee a job-ready skill set.
 By eliminating the degree requirement or at least making it preferable instead of required, small businesses open up many new doors to expand their talent pool and get someone on the job with the skills necessary to be successful.

 Reduced Costs & Faster Hiring

-When you’re hiring, HR or the hiring manager will need to dedicate many hours to reviewing resumes, interviewing candidates, onboarding, and training the new hire.
-If you hire someone who has the skills necessary to do the job, eliminating or reducing degree requirements, you can get through the hiring process faster and reduce the amount of training you need to provide.
-This lets all workers get to work faster and more efficiently.
+When you’re hiring, you or your hiring manager will need to dedicate many hours to reviewing resumes, interviewing candidates, onboarding, and training the new hire.
+If you hire someone who has the skills necessary to do the job (regardless of degree or previous experience), you can get through the hiring process faster and reduce the amount of training you need to provide.
+This also reduces your hiring costs and enables your new hires to start making an impact more quickly.

 Attracting and retaining top talent presents challenges for all companies, especially small businesses.
 Anything you can do to help keep employees at your company will reduce your overhead and increase employee morale and productivity.

-Hiring someone with a degree often seems like a worker who will stick around.
+Hiring someone with a degree may seem like a good choice with regard to long-term retention.
 However, an older yet oft-cited study from Harvard Business School found just the opposite.
-Workers with college degrees have a shorter retention time than colleagues without a degree.
+Workers with college degrees typically have a shorter retention time than colleagues without a degree.
 By reducing or eliminating the degree requirement, you could increase your employee retention.

-Skills-based hiring is perfectly suited for entry-level and middle-skill based positions.
+Skills based hiring is perfectly suited for entry-level and middle-skill based positions.
 Most of the time, a degree isn’t required and only complicates and slows down your hiring process.
-Skills-based hiring can cut your costs and increase your employee retention rates, making for a more enjoyable and profitable business.
+Skill based hiring can cut your costs and increase your employee retention rates, making for a more enjoyable and profitable business.